ashukla89/polls-app/README.md

     * For candidates included in two polls taken on the same date, the smoothed polling values were simply averaged for that date.

 ## Requirements/ Setup
 Python is notoriously finicky when it comes to versioning.
-Still, this should be lightweight enough to run from a typical Python 3.9 environment after doing a quick `pip install requirements.txt`, which should get you the necessary versions of pandas, numpy, statsmodels, etc.
+Still, this should be lightweight enough to run from a typical Python 3.9 environment after doing a quick `pip install -r requirements.txt`, which should get you the necessary versions of pandas, numpy, statsmodels, etc.

 ## Running the app
 This, hopefully, is the easy part.
 Simply run `python3 main.py` every time you'd like to run the whole shebang.